wofsauge/IsaacDocs/docs/Room.md

 [ ](#){: .abrep .tooltip .badge }
 #### void RemoveGridEntity ( int GridIndex, int PathTrail, boolean KeepDecoration ) {: .copyable aria-label='Functions' }

-- `GridIndex` is the location of the grid as shown with the `debug 11` console command.
+* `GridIndex` is the location of the grid as shown with the `debug 11` console command.
-- `PathTrail` is the "cost" to leave behind on the square.
+* `PathTrail` is the "cost" to leave behind on the square.
 In most cases, you would want to pass 0 for this argument.

+**It is recommended to call [Room:Update()](#update) after calling this function in order to correctly apply the changes.**
 ___
 ### Render () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }